hashicorp/nomad/website/source/api/json-jobs.html.md

 - `EphemeralDisk` - Specifies the group's ephemeral disk requirements.
 See the [ephemeral disk reference](#ephemeral_disk) for more details.

+- `Update` - Specifies an update strategy to be applied to all task groups within the job.
+When specified both at the job level and the task group level, the update blocks are merged with the task group's taking precedence.
+For more details on the update stanza, please see below.

 - `Tasks` - A list of `Task` object that are part of the task group.